george-hawkins/mjx-donkey-car/README.md

 Initially, I bought this [Matek lost model buzzer](http://www.mateksys.com/?portfolio=dbuz5v) as it's the simplest buzzer sold by GetFPV and is available from many AliExpress stores.

-But it seems to involve a weird amount of [circuitry](https://cdn-v2.getfpv.com/media/catalog/product/cache/b4872d6d0ceb3d2181c291dd3ccc7b81/m/a/matek-lost-model-beeper-fpv-fc-5v-loud-buzzer-2_1.jpg) (photo from GetFPV site) - on the Matek site they say the latest models come with a redesigned flat base (but is the circuitry still there but hidden away?).
+But it seems to involve a weird amount of [circuitry](https://cdn-v2.getfpv.com/media/catalog/product/cache/b4872d6d0ceb3d2181c291dd3ccc7b81/m/a/matek-lost-model-beeper-fpv-fc-5v-loud-buzzer-2_1.jpg) (photo from GetFPV site) - on the Matek site they say the latest models come with a redesigned flat base (but is the circuitry still there but hidden away?
+Answer: yes, it's still there but hidden under the buzzer).

 At any rate a simple buzzer like this is all that's needed: [Pololu 9mm 5V 40&Ohm; top-opening buzzer](https://www.pololu.com/product/1485).